 Records created by a congressional office that are related to the management of the office, such as vouchers, travel arrangements, and personnel files.

 Files ordered alphabetically.

 A piece of legislation being considered by Congress.
-A “printed bill” is the official version printed by the Government Printing Office.
+A “printed bill” is the official version printed by the Government Publishing Office.
 Also referred to as “legislation” or “measure.”

 - H.R./S.: General legislation in the House of Representatives or Senate.

 - H.Con.Res./S.Con.Res: A resolution dealing with internal matters of both chambers.
 A concurrent resolution must be passed by both chambers, but it is not signed into law by the President.

 - H.J.Res./S.J.Res: A joint resolution of both chambers that is often used for commemorative purposes.
 Joint resolutions are signed by the president and have the force of law.

 - H.Res./S.Res.: A simple resolution that affects only one chamber is typically related to housekeeping issues such as approving a rule for debate for a bill.